-- 1. the debtor made a transfer or incurred an obligation; - 2. the plaintiff was a creditor of the debtor; and b.
+- 1. the debtor made a transfer or incurred an obligation; - 2. the plaintiff was a creditor of the debtor; and - 3. the debtor made the transfer or incurred the obligation with actual intent to hinder, delay, or defraud any creditor of the debtor.

+b.
 In order to establish a prima facie case in an action to set aside a constructively fraudulent transfer or obligation, the plaintiff must plead and prove that: